learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 Keeping our code organized is crucial when developing complex applications.
 This concept is called `separation of concerns` and `single responsibility`.
 Each file in our application will have a different responsibility and we'll keep these responsibilities split up into reasonable chunks.

+You'll be coding along in this walk-through.
+There are tests to run to make sure your solutions are working.
+Find the instructions underneath the descriptions for each file you'll be editing.

 ## What does a Sinatra MVC File Structure Look Like?

 Take a look at the file structure in this directory.
 You'll want to fork and clone this directory locally.
 It's okay if it feels overwhelming at first.
 We're going to walk through the different files and folders and discuss what their responsibilities are.